-- Expert arguments, which are the theories, arguments, or ideas proposed by experts in a field of interest. - If you're writing a paper about psychology, you might use evidence taken from publications including the American Journal of Psychiatry. - Research findings, which are data from surveys or research experiments. - If you're writing about school lunch programs, you might use evidence provided by the U.S. Department of Education about how many students eat program-provided lunches nationwide. - First-person data, which are first-person accounts of an experience provided by someone other than yourself. - If you're writing an argument calling for increased funding for the Veterans Administration, you might include an interview with a veteran to describe why the VA is important to many people.
+Expert arguments These are the theories, arguments, or ideas proposed by experts in a field of interest.

+⇔ EXAMPLE If you're writing a paper about psychology, you might use evidence taken from publications including the American Journal of Psychiatry.

+Research findings These are data from surveys or research experiments.

+⇐ EXAMPLE If you're writing about school lunch programs, you might use evidence provided by the U.S. Department of Education about how many students eat program-provided lunches nationwide.

+First person data This is a first-person account of an experience, etc. provided by someone other than yourself.

+↔ EXAMPLE If you're writing an argument calling for increased funding for the Veterans Administration, you might include an interview with a veteran to describe why the VA is important to many people.

-All of these types of research can be useful and can lead you to the application of good, researched evidence.
+All of these types of research can be useful and can lead you to the application of goodresearched evidence.